 Best kitchen remodel: £31,000-£50,000 or more with £42,000 the national average: Quartz, granite and other premium worktops and backsplash, custom cabinets, stone or hardwood flooring, premium sink and faucet, full-featured island with a sink and seating.

-This table gives an approximate kitchen remodel cost based on key cost factors which include:
+This table gives an approximate cost of a new kitchen based on key cost factors which include:

 - Size of the kitchen